magnue/indi_usbrelay2_roof/README.md

 ![power-tab-setup](doc-media/9-powertab-setup.jpg)

-* As we added a power device we now have manual power switches on the Main Control tab.
+* As we added a power device we now have manual power switches on the Main Control tab, that can be used for manual power control.
-* The status of these switches will always be updated when connecting, unparking and parking, and can be used for manual control.
+* The status of these switches will always be updated when connecting, unparking and parking.
-* The difference between the (open, close) and the (park, unpark) switches is that (open, close) will not initiate the Power mapping.
+* The difference between the open, close (Motion) and the park, unpark (Parking) switches is that the (Motion) switches will not initiate the Power mapping.

 ![main-tab](doc-media/10-maincontrol-power.jpg)